Professor Martyn Barrett

 Centre for Research on Nationalism, Ethnicity and Multiculturalism (CRONEM)

 From 2003-2012, I worked as an Academic Director of CRONEM, a multidisciplinary research centre dedicated to the study of nationalism, ethnicity and multiculturalism.
+The Executive Director of CRONEM was , and my fellow Academic Director was Chris Flood.
 The Centre, which was based at the 鶹Ƶ, brought together researchers working in the disciplines of Psychology, Sociology, Anthropology, Politics, Media and Education.
 CRONEM organised a regular seminar programme which ran throughout the academic year, as well as an annual conference at the end of each year.
 During its lifetime, members of the Centre undertook research projects funded by the European Commission, ESRC, AHRC, Leverhulme Trust, British Academy and the Heritage Lottery Fund.
 The Centre also organised workshops with embassies and community organisations in London.
 CRONEM published three books containing written versions of keynote addresses that were presented at the annual conferences together with other invited papers: (2008); (2011); and (2013).

 This interdisciplinary project was funded by the Leverhulme Trust, and it drew on the disciplines of Psychology, Sociology and Anthropology.
 It focused on patterns of national and ethnic self-categorization and identification among British Bangladeshi and mixed-heritage adolescents living in London, the cultural practices of these individuals within different situations and contexts, and their perceptions of multiculturalism, racism and discrimination.
 A description of the principal findings of the project can be accessed .
 The implications of the findings of the project for acculturation theory (particularly for Berry’s oversimplistic fourfold model of acculturation) are discussed .